nqpz/supermarket/ideas.md

 it will be wrong and become out of date wrt. the underlying simulation.
 But if constrained enough, maybe it's a good enough compromise.

+But the flavour text should come out of the underlying facts.

 # Testing